Krista E. Wiegand

 Krista Eileen Wiegand (born February 19, 1971) is an American political scientist.
-She is a full professor and Director of the Center for National Security and Foreign Affairs at the Howard H. Baker Jr. School for Public Policy and Public Affairs at the University of Tennessee.
-She also was the Co-Editor-in-Chief of the journal International Studies Quarterly until the end of 2023.
+She is a full professor and Head of the School of Social Sciences at Monash University in Melbourne, Australia.

 Early life and education

 Wiegand was born on February 19, 1971, in Miami, Florida.
 She earned her Bachelor of Arts degree and first Master's degree from the American University School of International Service.
 From there, she enrolled at Duke University for her second master's degree and PhD.

-After graduating from the American University School of International Service, Wiegand traveled to Beirut with her Lebanese-American friends where she learned about the Lebanese Civil War.
+After graduating from the American University School of International Service, Wiegand travelled to Beirut with her Lebanese-American friends where she learned about the Lebanese Civil War.
 As a result, she chose to write her master's thesis on this topic.
 The following summer, she returned to Lebanon to continue her research but her friends were detained by Hezbollah for "helping an American."
 She stated that she was "grilled for several hours about America’s involvement with Israel."
 Afterward, she was recruited by the CIA for a job in covert operations, which she declined.